aaaastark/aaaastark/README.md

 I have excellent problem-solving capabilities in the Research and Engineering field.

+*   Make the critical projects of client's requirements.
+E.g. Research, Thesis, FYP, and Company (Corporative/Business) Projects.
+By using different kinds of Programming Languages, Frameworks, APIs, etc.
+*   Maintenance of the organization's client's projects and solving unexpected bugs/errors in real-world problems.
+*   Providing and teaching correct way solutions to problems in user working projects.
+*   Distributed real-world knowledge/experiences with each other, and groom their own mindthinking expertise.

 *   🌍  I'm based in Pakistan
 *   🖥️  See my portfolio at [My Website](https://aaaastark.github.io)
 *   ✉️  You can contact me at [4444stark@gmail.com](mailto:4444stark@gmail.com)